ggrossman/basic/README.txt

 should be able to run the Age.basic program and the RollSnakeEyes.basic program by loading them in with the LOAD command and running them with the RUN command.
-You should also be able to list out their source with the LIST command.
+You should also be able to list out their source with the LIST command, and the output of LIST should match what's in the .basic files they came from.
 You can do this by running your program and then typing

  LOAD "Age.basic"
  LIST